 The obstetrician arrived on the unit at 10:35 AM.
 She immediately noticed that the fetal monitor strip recorded a 12-minute period of late decelerations.
 An exam revealed that the patient was fully dilated, 100 percent effaced, and at +2 station.
 The mother was pushing, and the FHR baseline had dropped from 110 to the low 90s.
 A vaginal delivery was initiated, using vacuum assist and forceps attempts, but eventually converted to an emergency cesarean delivery.

 The infant was fully resuscitated upon delivery and transferred to the NICU.
 She was eventually transferred to a children’s hospital for long-term care and was diagnosed with hypoxic ischemic encephalopathy.

-This case study provides a good example of how a structured communication protocol between the provider and the nurse could have reduced or prevented the severity of the outcome.
-Here is how the SBAR model for communication could have been applied in this case:
+This case study provides a good example of how a structured communication protocol between the obstetrician and the nurse could have reduced or prevented the severity of the outcome.
+Here is how the SBAR model for communication could have been applied when the nurse contacted the obstetrician:

-As part of a national patient safety initiative, organizations such as The Joint Commission and National Patient Safety Foundation have repeatedly demonstrated that effective communication reduces error and protects patients.
-SBAR and other communication techniques facilitate a more consistent and concise exchange of information and play a key role in delivering safe patient care.
+The implementation of SBAR and other standardized communication techniques facilitate a more consistent, complete, and concise exchange of information and play a key role in delivering safe patient care.

 For further information, see the online teamwork education course in our Education catalog or contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.